 After the specifications comes the code to assemble.
-The end of the specifications is marked by the keyword INSTRUCTIONS.
 The assembly language input looks essentially as one would expect, with a few differences outlined in the following subsections.

 2.1 Expressions

 As mentioned earlier, AIK expression syntax is largely derived from C.